 - Gain experience working in all phases of home construction including estimating materials, understanding building codes and maintaining tools and equipment.

-- Prepare for a career in residential construction or remodeling.
+- Prepare for a career in residential construction, remodeling, and commercial construction.

 Construction & Remodeling is on a career pathway that includes this one-year technical diploma, a one-year version and an apprenticeship.
 All will prepare you for a good job.
 Learn at your own pace and increase your earning potential with credentials that keep you moving on your career path.

 Students in the Construction and Remodeling program can attend full or part time.

 Women and minorities are highly encouraged to apply since our program has a diverse staff including two female instructors.

 Construction and Remodeling Program classes are offered at this Madison College campus:

 Explore financial aid eligibility for Construction and Remodeling.

 All courses for this program are offered only in person.Construction and Remodelinghttps://www.youtube.com/watch?v=mf9Vv4lXrbo